 Oh did I forget to mention that in this universe the spring equinox is a magical event made by the great spirits?
 It happens in an instant.
 Yup, the great spirits turn winter into spring in mere moments, melting feet of snow, growing grass, blooming flowers and more.
 Because gradually doing that stuff over the course of a few weeks wouldn’t have meshed well with the movie.

 Koda brings up connecting with his dead mom through the lights as Nita mentions her dead mom as well.
-We get some cliché line about how you don’t need to see the spirits to know that the people that you have lost and are gone are within your heart forever.
+We get some cliché line about how you don’t need to see the spirits to know that the people that you have lost are within your heart forever.
 The speech couldn’t be more cliché if it were on a Hallmark card.

 Despite this talk about spirits and dead relatives and this being called BROTHER Bear, I guess dead brothers need not apply to this conversation because Kenai never brings up his dead brother from the previous movie, Sitka.